stratiocommit-test/bdt/README.md

 - **LoopTagAspect**

 An AspectJ aspect that allows looping over scenarios.
+It provides two functionalities:

+***@loop***

 Using this tag before an scenario will convert this scenario into an scenario outline, changing parameter defined "NAME" for every element in the environment variable list received.

 ` @loop(LIST_PARAM,NAME)`